-KBBG Chairman, Mr. Mamdouh Abbas, raised a good number of questions on the current competition among countries for big data and marine cables.
-He also discussed the importance of Egypt’s geography as far as hosting cables connecting Europe with Africa and means of contributing to the industry.
+KBG Chairman, Mr. Mamdouh Abbas, raised many questions on the current competition among countries for big data and marine cables.
+He also discussed the importance of Egypt’s geography as far as hosting lines connecting Europe with Africa and contributing to the industry.

-Dr. Darwish introduced the first speaker, Dr. Othman, saying that although he took over the ministry of communication at a very critical time in 2011, he was able to work on the country’s communication files in an efficient way.
-Dr. Othman is currently the executive chairman of ‘Basira’, a well-known institution conducting and analyzing surveys.
+Dr. Darwish introduced the first speaker, Dr. Othman, saying that although he had taken over the ministry of communication at a very critical time in 2011, he was able to work on the country’s communication files efficiently.
+Dr. Othman is currently the executive chairman of ‘Basira,’ a well-known institution conducting and analyzing surveys.

-The historical development of marine cables was laid out by Dr. Othman who said that its history goes back to the first world war when great powers at the time depended largely on marine cables to control and run their colonies throughout the world.
-Those cables were supported by high radio frequency.
+The historical development of marine cables was laid out by Dr. Othman, who stated that its history goes back to the first world war when great powers depended largely on marine cables to control and run their colonies throughout the world.
+Those cables were supported by high radiofrequency.

-Dr. Othman spoke of two major incidents of great significance in the history of marine cables that occurred in 1917 and 1970 to explain the use of cables for espionage and pointing to the endless possibilities in that regard with today’s advanced technology.
-He also gave examples of the cables contribution to scientific discoveries such as fiber optics.
+Dr. Othman spoke of two incidents of great significance in the history of marine cables in 1917 and 1970 to explain the use of wires for espionage and point to the endless possibilities in that regard with today’s advanced technology.
+He also gave examples of the cables’ contribution to scientific discoveries such as fiber optics.

-Organized crimes have also left their marks on marine cables as Dr. Othman explained, adding that cables connecting Thailand with Hong Kong were stolen to be sold as wires of copper.
-Such challenges show the difficulty of securing marine cables which are stretched to hundreds of miles undersea.
+Organized crimes have also left their marks on marine cables, as Dr. Othman explained, adding that lines connecting Thailand with Hong Kong were stolen and sold as wires of copper.
+Such challenges show the difficulty of securing marine cables stretched to hundreds of miles undersea.

-In the same context, engineer Ahmed Abdellatif, the internationally recognized expert, said that marine cables carry almost 97 percent of the global communication.
-He pointed to the fact that Egypt enjoys an advantageous geographical location as far as marine networks are concerned.
-This is a fact that should not be taken for granted, as he hinted, but rather enriched with hard work to enhance its potentials.
+In the same context, engineer Ahmed Abdellatif, an internationally recognized expert, added that marine cables carry almost 97 percent of global communication.
+He pointed out that Egypt enjoys an advantageous geographical location as far as maritime networks are concerned.
+As he hinted, this is a fact that should not be taken for granted but instead enriched with hard work to enhance its potential.

-Most of the marine networks are joint ventures as Abdellatif said.
-The high costs of establishing such networks has called for collective funding.
-Yet, Abdellatif pointed to the ongoing venturing of the private sector into this field which has been dominated by governments for years.
-Despite the great potentials of the private sector and its financial capabilities, the sector can hardly be controlled by the known regulations of good governance, Abdellatif explained.
+Most of the marine networks are joint ventures, as Abdellatif said.
+The high costs of establishing such networks have called for collective funding.
+Yet, Abdellatif pointed to the ongoing venturing of the private sector into this field which governments have dominated for years.
+Despite the great potential of the private sector and its financial capabilities, the industry can hardly be controlled by the known regulations of good governance, Abdellatif explained.

 Abdellatif also referred to the advance of “digital diplomacy” used to support the country’s political interests.
-He concluded by urging the government to encourage important multinationals in the field of communication to open offices and facilities in Egypt to help make Egypt an attractive communication hub by establishing a free zone area with less bureaucratic requirement for digital economy.
+He concluded by urging the government to encourage multinationals in communication to open offices and facilities in Egypt to help make Egypt an attractive communication hub by establishing a free zone area with less bureaucratic requirements for a digital economy.

-The African Union Commissioner for Infrastructure and Energy, Dr. Amany Abou Zeid, in her comment stressed the fact that marine cables have become the backbone of economic development as connectivity proved to be the base for world economies especially after the lockdown of COVID 19.
-Digitalization is currently the infrastructure of the 21st century and Africa is seen as equivalent of having the new oil wealth and opportunities of that century.
-The continent, according to her, though still new to that technology yet can from where the others ended.
+The African Union Commissioner for Infrastructure and Energy, Dr. Amany Abou Zeid, stressed that marine cables had become the backbone of economic development as connectivity proved to be the base for world economies, especially after the lockdown of COVID 19.
+Digitalization is currently the infrastructure of the 21st century, and Africa will experience the equivalent of having the new oil wealth and opportunities in that century.
+According to Dr. Abou Zeid, though still a novice to that technology, the continent can fill the gap and thrive in that sector.

-A marine cable that passes through a country like South Africa practically means an increase of its GDP by 6% while Djibouti is expecting more than 24 million dollars to be added to its revenues by 2025 for hosting these cables.
-Abu Zeid said that the African Continent has 16 land locked states that need creative means to connect their economy to the world.
-Currently, establishing free zones throughout the continent would not mean trade and industry but digital networks, Abu Zeid said.
+A marine cable that passes through a country like South Africa practically means an increase of its GDP by 6%, while Djibouti is expecting more than 24 million dollars to be added to its revenues by 2025 for hosting these cables.
+Abou Zeid concluded that the African Continent has sixteen land-locked states that need creative means to connect their economy to the world.
+Currently, establishing free zones throughout the continent would not mean trade and industry but digital networks.